oussamaElallam/MI-Conformal-Prediction/README.md

-# Reliable Myocardial Infarction Detection on Edge Devices via Split-Conformal Prediction
+# Quantization-Aware Conformal Prediction Framework for Trustworthy Myocardial Infarction Detection: Implementation and Validation on Resource-Constrained Hardware

-This repository contains the complete code, models, and experimental artifacts for the paper: **"Reliable Myocardial Infarction Detection on Edge Devices via Split-Conformal Prediction"**.
+This repository contains the complete code, models, and experimental artifacts for the paper: **"Quantization-Aware Conformal Prediction Framework for Trustworthy Myocardial Infarction Detection: Implementation and Validation on Resource-Constrained Hardware"**.

 It implements a comprehensive framework for:
 1. **Training** a lightweight 12-lead ECG CNN for Myocardial Infarction (MI) detection.